HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

   - Second `-v` specifies where you want the outputs saved.
   - Third `-v` is the path where the FreeSurfer license is stored.

-!!! tip Path Formatting for Windows users
+!!! tip "Path Formatting for Windows users"
     - The C-drive is accessible at `/mnt/c/`.
     - Replace backslashes `\` with forward slashes `/` in paths.
     - To handle spaces in directory paths, insert a backslash before each space, e.g., `/mnt/c/folder with space/` becomes `/mnt/c/folder\ with\ space/`.